agushansky/sentiment-analysis_text-reviews/README.md

-## Using customer reviews to make informed strategic decisions about theme parks
+## Using Customer Reviews to Make Informed Strategic Decisions About Theme Parks

 #### Problem Statement & Motivation